 In all types of Down Syndrome, the presence of an extra copy of the 21st chromosome results in the characteristics of Down Syndrome.
 The reason for this extra copy is still unknown.
 A mother’s age has been the only factor that has been linked to having an increased chance of having a child with Down syndrome is the mother’s age.
 Nevertheless, more than 80% of babies born with Down Syndrome have been to women under the age of 35-years-old.

 There is no research supporting environmental factors, prior to, during or after pregnancy, that increase the chance of a baby being born with Down Syndrome.
 At this point in time, the cause for Down Syndrome seems to be pure luck.

 The short answer is, no. The only type of Down syndrome that seems to have a slight genetic connection is Translocation.
 In all other cases, the hereditary link is less than 1%.

 There are a series of non-invasive, prenatal tests that can be performed in the first trimester to determine markers of Down Syndrome.
 These tests cannot definitively tell whether or not a fetus has Down Syndrome.
 Usually, if there are significant markers, doctors will recommend more invasive tests called chorionic villus sampling (CVS) and amniocentesis.
-These test, which carry about a 1% chance of spontaneous miscarriage, can provide more accurate information as to whether or not a fetus has Down Syndrome.
+These tests, which carry about a 1% chance of spontaneous miscarriage, can provide more accurate information as to whether or not a fetus has Down Syndrome.
 The CVS is usually done in the first trimester and the amniocentesis can be done in the second.
 There is a lot of debate in the Down Syndrome community about prenatal testing, specifically related to the information parents receive from doctors if the tests are positive.
-About 75-90% of prenatal diagnoses in the United States result in termination of pregnancy due to the urging of medical professionals.
+About 75-90% of prenatal diagnoses in the United States result in termination of the pregnancy due to the urging of medical professionals.
 The Down Syndrome community is trying to change the perception around a Down Syndrome diagnosis.